mattwach/pico_sharpmem_display/README.md

 Like all problems in computer science, there are many solutions possible.
-One that is popular (and implemented) is to break the image into tiles and restrict rendering to only the tiles that actually appear in the image.
+One that is popular (and implemented) is to break the image into tiles and restrict rendering to only the tiles that actually appear on the screen.
 To do this, you add additional annotations to the `.yaml` file:

 ```yaml